 Gift giving has changed a lot in our home over the last several years.
-What was once a stressful, debt-inducing endeavor where I had to get a gift for everyone, is now a fun way to give intentionally to those closest to me.
+What was once a stressful, debt-inducing endeavor where I had to get a gift for everyone is now a fun way to give intentionally to those closest to me.

 The catalyst for this change was my challenge to give generously with only $5 and in the years following that Christmas, we’ve experimented a lot, including not giving gifts at all (hated that), only giving to our kids (also hated that), only giving our kids cash and making things for everyone else (meh) and other variations.

-We took the things we loved and ditched the ones we hated and now feel pretty content with the way we approach giving, not only during the holidays, but for giving occasions around the year.
+We took the things we loved and ditched the ones we hated and now feel pretty content with the way we approach giving, not only during the holidays but for giving occasions around the year.

-These are the few parameters we have in place that help us remember that giving is an act of love and not just an another item to cross off the list.
+These are the few parameters we have in place that help us remember that giving is an act of love and not just another item to cross off the list.

 I encourage you to adopt one or more if giving is a source of stress or you’d just like to change things up a bit.

-1. Make when possible
+1. Make when it's possible

 When it comes to giving with my family, we only do homemade gifts.
 What started as an effort to spend less has turned into a fun tradition.
 It’s really brought out my brothers’ creativity and it gives my mom an excuse to make my husband more cinnamon rolls.

-I put it together in a cute little recyclable box, tie it up with some jute twine and voila!
+I put it together in a cute little recyclable box, tie it up with some jute twine, and voila!
 One or two days of making with help from my kids and we’ve got everyone covered.

 2. Remember that presence is a gift